yjzscode/Optimal-Normalisation-in-Color-Spaces/README.md

 Tune all the hyper-parameters in [`config-SA1.yaml`](config-SA1.yaml).
 - `train_root`: Path to the training set.
 - `test_root`: Path to the test set.
 - `output_path`: Path to the output.
-Output files will be exported to a folder created in `output_path` started with the date, hence no worry for overriding.
+Output files will be exported to a folder created in `output_path` starting with the date, hence no worry for overriding.

 ## Dataset